wildfly/quickstart/helloworld-mutual-ssl/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).

+* Be sure to configure the keystores and client certificates as described under [Set Up Client and Server Keystores Using Java Keytool](#set-up-client-and-server-keystores-using-java-keytool).
+* Depending on the browser you choose, be sure to either [import the certificate into Chrome](#import-the-client-certificate-into-google-chrome) or [import the certificate into Firefox](#import-the-client-certificate-into-mozilla-firefox).
 * Be sure to configure the server by running the JBoss CLI commands as described above under [Configure the ${product.name} Server](#configure-the-server).
 Stop the server at the end of that step.
+* In JBoss Developer Studio, choose *Window* --> *Web Browser*, then select the browser you chose to import the certificate.
+* To deploy the application, right-click on the `${project.artifactId}` project and choose `Run As` --> `Run on Server`.
 * Be sure to [Restore the Server Configuration](#restore-the-server-configuration) when you have completed testing this quickstart.

 ## Debug the Application